-Before diving into the key provisions of the tax treaty between Singapore and Australia, it is necessary for you to go through an overall review of this DTA.
+Before diving into the key provisions of the tax treaty between Singapore and Australia, you must go through an overall review of this DTA.

 The Agreement shall apply to residents of both Contracting States, which are Singapore and Australia.
 The word “resident” means any company and person who is resident in either the countries.